Bob Casey (baseball announcer)

-Bob Casey (April 11, 1925 - March 27, 2005) was a public address announcer for the Minnesota Twins from their founding until his death in 2005.
-Casey worked 44 seasons and more than 3,000 games for the Twins, and announced over 1,000 other sporting events.
-He was inducted into the Twins' Hall of Fame in 2003.
-He was known for his playful commentary, intentional and unintentional gaffes, and iconic announcement of "Noooooooooooooo smoking!" in the Metrodome.
-Twins president Dave St. Peter said Casey's voice was "synonymous with the Minnesota Twins."
-The Minnesota native and World War II veteran got his start in announcing with the Minneapolis Lakers and Minneapolis Millers before the Twins moved to Minnesota in 1961.
+Robert John Casey (April 11, 1925 - March 27, 2005) was an American public address announcer for the Minnesota Twins from their founding until his death.
+He was the announcer for 4,500 sporting events during his career.

+Casey was a Boeing B-17 Flying Fortress turret gunner during World War II.
+He started sports announcing with the Minneapolis Lakers and Minneapolis Millers before the Twins moved to Minnesota in 1961.
+Over 44 seasons, Casey announced more than 3,000 Twins games, plus more than 1,000 other sporting events.
+He was known for his playful commentary, intentional and unintentional gaffes, and announcement of "Noooooooooooooo smoking!" in the Metrodome.
+He entered the Twins' Hall of Fame in 2003.

-Early life
+Early and personal life

 Robert John Casey was born on April 11, 1925.
 He was a native of Minneapolis.
-Serving in the United States Air Force during World War II as a B-17 turret gunner, he was wounded in combat and received a Purple Heart.
+Serving in the United States Air Force during World War II as a Boeing B-17 Flying Fortress turret gunner, he was wounded in combat and received a Purple Heart.
 He did not like to talk about his time in the military.
 Attending the University of Minnesota on the G.I.
 Bill, he became a student manager for Minnesota Golden Gophers basketball team.
 During that time, after the Minneapolis Millers traded away Steve Gerkin for Otey Clark in 1947, Casey remarked that he thought Clark was a mediocre pitcher.